Acquisition expense ratio – general insurance

 Total capital divided by the Prescribed Capital Amount for Life and General Insurance, or total risk-weighted assets for the Bank, as defined by APRA

-Total operating expense ratio – general insurance
+Total expense ratio – general insurance

 Total risk-weighted assets